Integrated organic inference (IOI): A reconciliation of statistical paradigms

-where $a>0$, which would be classed as a neutral GPD function using the terminology of Bowater~(2019a).

-On the basis of this GPD function, the fiducial density $f(\theta_j\,|\, \theta_j \notin [\theta_{j0}, \theta_{j1}], x)$ can often be derived by applying the moderate fiducial argument under the principle that was outlined in Section~\ref{sec4}, i.e.\ Principle~1 of Bowater~(2019a).
-Alternatively, in accordance with what was also advocated in Bowater~(2019a), this fiducial density can be more generally defined, with respect to the same GPD function for $\theta_j$, by the following expression:

-where ${\tt C}_2$ is a normalising constant, and $f_{S}(\theta_j\,|\,x)$ is a fiducial density for $\theta_j$ derived using either Principle~1 or Principle~2 of Bowater~(2019a) that would be regarded as being a suitable fiducial density for $\theta_j$ in a general scenario where it is assumed that there was no or very little pre-data knowledge about $\theta_j$ over all possible values of $\theta_j$.
+On the basis of this GPD function, the fiducial density $f(\theta_j\,|\, \theta_j \notin [\theta_{j0}, \theta_{j1}], x)$ can of\-ten be derived by applying the moderate fiducial argument under the principle that was outlined in Section~\ref{sec4}, i.e.\ Principle~1 of Bowater~(2019a).
+Alternatively, in accordance with what was also advocated in Bowater~(2019a), this fiducial density can be more generally defined, with respect to the same GPD function for $\theta_j$, by the following ex-{ }pression: where $\mathtt{C}_2$ is a normalising constant, and $f_{S}(\theta_j\,|\,x)$ is a fiducial density for $\theta_j$ derived us-{ }ing either Principle~1 or Principle~2 of Bowater~(2019a) that would be regarded as being a suitable fiducial density for $\theta_j$ in a general scenario where it is assumed that there was no or very little pre-data knowledge about $\theta_j$ over all possible values of $\theta_j$.

 To construct the fiducial density of $\theta_j$ conditional on $\theta_j$ lying in the interval $[\theta_{j0}, \theta_{j1}]$, i.e.\ the density $f(\theta_j\,|\, \theta_j \in [\theta_{j0}, \theta_{j1}], x)$, the method being considered relies on quite a general type of GPD function for $\theta_j$.
 In particular, it is assumed that this GPD function has the following form: where $\nu \geq 0$ is a given constant and $h(\theta_j)$ is a continuous unimodal density function on the interval $[\theta_{j0}, \theta_{j1}]$ that is equal to zero at the limits of this interval.
 On the basis of this GPD function, the fiducial density $f(\theta_j\,|\, \theta_j \in [\theta_{j0}, \theta_{j1}], x)$ can often be derived by again using the principle detailed in Section~\ref{sec4} (i.e.\ Principle~1 of Bowater~2019a), but this time by calling upon the weak fiducial argument.
-Alternatively, in accordance with what was also advocated in Bowater~(2019a), this fiducial density can be more generally defined, with respect to the same GPD function for $\theta_j$, in the following way:

-where the fiducial density $f_{S}(\theta_j\,|\,x)$ is specified as it was immediately after equation~(\ref{equ8}), and ${\tt C}_3$ is a normalising constant.
+Alternatively, in accordance with what was also advocated in Bowater~(2019a), this fiducial density can be more generally defined, with respect to the same GPD function for $\theta_j$, in the following way: where the fiducial density $f_{S}(\theta_j\,|\,x)$ is specified as it was immediately after equation~(\ref{equ8}), and $\mathtt{C}_3$ is a normalising constant.

 Now, if in using the method of bispatial inference outlined immediately before the current discussion, the hypothesis $H_{P}$, i.e.\ the hypothesis in equation~(\ref{equ5}) or equation~(\ref{equ10}), is assigned a sensible post-data probability $\kappa$, i.e.\ a probability above a very low limit that is defined in Bowater~(2019b), then given the two conditional post-data densities for $\theta_j$ that have just been specified, i.e.\ the fiducial densities $f(\theta_j\,|\,\theta_j \in [\theta_{j0}, \theta_{j1}], x)$ and $f(\theta_j\,|\, \theta_j \notin [\theta_{j0}, \theta_{j1}], x)$, we have sufficient information to determine a valid post-data density function of $\theta_j$ over all values of $\theta_j$.
 Hopefully, it is fairly clear why this is the case, nevertheless the reader is referred to Bowater~(2019b) for a more detailed account of the derivation of this latter post-data density function.
 In the rest of this paper, we will denote this overall post-data density function of $\theta_j$ as the density $b(\theta_j\,|\, \theta_{-j}, x)$ to indicate that it was derived using bispatial inference.